refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

 Notice we are defining a `useMemoizedChartData()` hook to transform the fetched data and memoize them to make them chart ready.
-We are then setting the `tabs` object from the data, the charts and other properties.
-We eventually pass the `tabs` objec to the `<TabView />` component.
+We are then setting the `tabs` object from the data, the charts, and other properties.
+We eventually pass the `tabs` object to the `<TabView />` component.

 With these changes, our dashboard page displays a panel of charts accessible from a top tabbed menu: